Dead Internet theory: Expert view

 In 2024, "dead Internet theory" was sometimes used to refer to the observable increase in content generated via large language models (LLMs) such as ChatGPT appearing in popular Internet spaces without mention of the full theory.
-In a 2024 opinion column in AI & Society's "Curmudgeon Corner," Yoshija Walter stated that the once speculative theory is now observable with the introduction of AI generated content.
-In a 2025 article by Thomas Sommerer, this portion of the Dead Internet Theory is explored, with Sommerer citing Walter and calling the displacement of human generated content with artificial content "an inevitable event".
+In a 2024 opinion column in AI & Societys "Curmudgeon Corner", Yoshija Walter stated that the once speculative theory is now observable with the introduction of AI generated content.
+In a 2025 article by Thomas Sommerer, this portion of the dead Internet theory is explored, with Sommerer citing Walter and calling the displacement of human generated content with artificial content "an inevitable event".
 Sommerer states the dead Internet theory is not scientific in nature, but reflects the public perception of the Internet.

-Another article in the Journal of Cancer Education discussed the impact of the perception of the dead Internet theory in online cancer support forums, specifically focusing on the psychological impact on patients who find that support is coming from a LLM and not a genuine human.
-The article cited both Walter and the CRC press book when defining the dead internet theory, but did not mention the conspiracy aspect.
-The article also discussed the possible problems in training data for LLMs that could emerge from using AI generated content to train the LLMs.
+Another article in the Journal of Cancer Education discussed the impact of the perception of the dead Internet theory in online cancer support forums, specifically focusing on the psychological impact on patients who find that support is coming from an LLM rather than a genuine human.
+The article cited both Walter and the CRC Press book when defining the dead internet theory, but did not mention the conspiracy aspect.
+The article also discussed potential problems in training data for LLMs that could emerge from using AI-generated content to train the LLMs.
+In a 2025 paper, Roland Leikauf described the dead Internet theory as "pseudoscientific" while questioning if new AI tools would justify our fear that the theory might become reality.
+Leikauf cites Walter's 2024 publication for his definition of the dead Internet theory.
 In a chapter of the 2025 book Market-Oriented Disinformation Research, it states:

 What makes the Dead Internet a nameworthy conspiracy is that even though it is rooted in selective truths that are exaggerated or even taken to their logical extremes, it also draws attention to a legitimate problem.